On this page

 llms.txt checks

-The llms.txt Lighthouse audit checks for a machine-readable Markdown summary at the site root.
+The llms.txt Lighthouse audit checks for a Markdown file at `/llms.txt`.
 Chrome says a missing file returns N/A for now because llms.txt is optional, while server errors can be flagged.

 If you add one, keep it useful.
-A good llms.txt file should explain what the site does and point agents to important pages.
-For Layzr, that connects directly to AI brand visibility: agents need a clean version of your brand story before they can repeat it accurately.
+A good llms.txt file should explain what the website does and link to important pages.
+For Layzr, that connects directly to AI brand visibility: AI systems need a clean version of your brand story before they can repeat it accurately.

 How to check your Lighthouse agentic browsing score